futuresoup/docusaurus-3-upgrade/docs/style-guide.md

 title: Style Guide
 displayed_sidebar: docSidebar
 ---
-:::caution Heavy work in progress
+:::warning Heavy work in progress
 :::

 Until we get this formalized, please use the following as guidelines: